 The package arrived quickly and smoothly.
 I received the box at my door with a big Amazon seal on it, in just 10 days after we agreed on the review terms.

-Inside the stylish gift box I found, besides the drone and its remote controller, a pair of spare propellers, flight battery, USB charging cable, phone holder, sunshade, screwdriver and user manual.
+Inside the stylish gift box, I found, besides the drone and its remote controller, a pair of spare propellers, a flight battery, a USB charging cable, a phone holder, a sunshade, a screwdriver, and a user manual.
 There is also included a “Thank you” card with Skype and e-mail contact details.

 Lefant Zeraxa Pro review – At a glance

 Like its name, “Zeraxa”, the design is very futuristic.
-With those eye-shaped transparent windows, it seems to be coming out from an 80s Sci-Fi movie.
-It has two bridge type landing gears and comes fully assembled and ready to fly.
+With those eye-shaped transparent windows, it seems to be coming out of an 80s Sci-Fi movie.
+It has two bridge-type landing gears and comes fully assembled and ready to fly.
 The aircraft measures about 19 × 19 × 6 cm and weighs 110 grams.

 Here I should note, that an older model, called Hover-way Alpha, had a similar design.

-The 1s/850mAh LiPo battery is loaded from the tail of the quadcopter.
-The battery bay is very large, could easily accept even a 1200mAh LI-PO.
-If you want to make a battery upgrade, you should look for one with JST connector.
-Anyway, in order to avoid flight performance degradation, you should keep the take-off weight as low as possible.
+The 1s/850mAh LiPo battery is loaded from the quadcopter’s tail.
+The battery bay is huge and could easily accept even a 1200mAh LI-PO.
+If you want to make a battery upgrade, you should look for one with a JST connector.
+Anyway, to avoid flight performance degradation, you should keep the take-off weight as low as possible.
 The power switch is located on the right side of the fuselage.

 The micro SD card slot is located right under the battery bay door.
-The Zeraxa Pro is capable to record videos on-board without the need of a phone.
+The Zeraxa Pro is capable of recording videos on-board without the need for a phone.

 Lefant Zeraxa Pro review – Control modes

-Like most of the toy drones, the Lefant 66223 also features multiple control modes.
-If you are an old-fashioned guy, like me, you can stay with the physical transmitter, but if you want to try something new you will like the APP Control.
+Like most toy drones, the Lefant 66223 also features multiple control modes.
+If you are an old-fashioned guy, like me, you can stay with the physical transmitter, but if you want to try something new, you will like the APP Control.

 Remote controller

 The included transmitter is completely black and also has a nice futuristic design.
-In the box, there is a phone holder that can be easily attached to the RC’s antenna.
+The box has a phone holder that can be easily attached to the RC’s antenna.
 The tiny sunshade offers a better view of the phone screen during strong daylight.

 On the front panel, besides the two control sticks (both center-positioned), there are 5 control buttons.
 From left to right: Beeline, Circle.
 Headless, Photo, and Video.
 No status screen, but at least all buttons are nicely labeled.

 The RC also has two shoulder buttons.
-Left one for take-off and the right one for landing.
+The left one for take-off, and the right one for landing.

 Zeraxa APP